-In line with the College's Energy Conservation Policy residence halls are maintained during the winter (Typically October 15th - April 15th) between 68°F and 72°F. During the Summer months, Air conditioning typically operates within a 72°F - 75°F range.
-To assist the units function students should not block the intake of the room units (at the bottom of the unit) or the vents on top of the unit.
+In line with the University's Energy Conservation Policy, Woodlands residence halls are maintained during the winter (Typically October 15th - April 15th) between 68°F and 72°F. During the summer months, air conditioning typically operates within a 72°F - 75°F range.
+To help the units function, students should not block the intake of the room units (at the bottom of the unit) or the vents on top of the unit.
 Unit controls should be set and left on auto and windows should be closed.

-Please note that that variable conditions outside can impact the heating system.
+Please note that variable conditions outside can impact the heating system.
 For example, when outside temperature is 60°F or above the units may not heat.
-If you have concerns regarding your heat or cooling please follow the following procedure.
+If you have concerns regarding your heating or cooling, please follow the following procedure.